 - H: The tire’s speed rating (from L to Z, with “H” indicating a maximum speed of 130 mph)

 Tire maintenance tips

 Having the right tires on your vehicle will maximize its performance.
 Many standard family-car tires can last up to 70,000 miles, but only when properly cared for and maintained.
-Luckily proper tire maintenance and general car maintenance is straightforward.
+Luckily, proper tire maintenance and general car maintenance are straightforward.
 Here are some tire maintenance tips to keep your tires at peak performance.